ssanner/xadd-inference/trunk/README.txt

 Instructions for using Decision Diagrams and Prob.
 Inference
 ============================================================

+**LPSolve and GraphViz should be installed on your system.
+See below for instructions on installing each.

 To start with, try to understand XADD.main() by running (using the launch scripts ./run or run.bat)